Mergeway Overview

 We are excited to announce the product launch.

 You can store one object per file (as above) or provide an items: array to keep several objects together.
-Adding the type key is optional when the file already matches the schema’s include, but keeping it makes each file self-describing.
+Mergeway removes any top-level type key before validating the record, so referencing the same file from multiple entities requires the selector approach described below.

 JSONPath selectors let you extract objects from nested structures—handy when you need to read a subset of a larger document.
 For example, selector: "$.users[*]" walks through the users array in a JSON file and emits one record per element.
 Mergeway validates that the selector returns objects; any other shape triggers a format error.